 Remember: Your bed = a place for sleep.

-When you’re plagued by nights of tossing and turning and you don’t have the best mattress, your bedroom can quickly morph from comfy sleeping spot to dreaded source of anxiety.
+When you’re plagued by nights of tossing and turning and you don’t have the best mattress, your bedroom can quickly morph from comfy sleeping spot to a dreaded source of anxiety.

 Those nerve-wracking feelings can actually cause you to feel more awake.
 And over time, the anxiety ends up snowballing to the point where you feel revved up rather than sleepy whenever you get into bed.